Lurkers in the Dark

 'Precision Volley' no longer has to target a different enemy.

-Commentary – You can now focus fire a single target, fantastic mechanically and thematically.
+Commentary – You can now focus fire on a single target, fantastic mechanically, especially if you need to drive a particular fighter back, and thematically.

 Mollog's Mob 😢🕐